Alex-Skp/Case-Study-Regression/tableau/README.md

 9. Deep dive in category A, category B and category C using filters.
 Identify different characteristics/trends for each of the three categories.
 10. Create a visually appealing dashboard to represent the information.

-**Some points to keep in mind while working on the tableau questions:**

-    a) The plots should be well labelled briefly describing the purpose of the plot
-    b) Select the chart type that produces an effective outcome for a given scenario
-    c) Focus audience attention on the most important data
-    d) Use space, color and fonts appropriately
-    e) Use correct title for the plots.
-    f) Utilize formatted tooltips and descriptive titles
-    g) Format the axes wherever necessary
-    h) Use caption to add details wherever necessary
-    i) Use appropriate level of details with labels and color coding etc.
-    j) For the dashboard make sure that the information represented is clear and easy to understand.
-The user of the dashboard should be able to understand the purpose of the dashboard and should be able to make decisions looking at the plots presented.
-    k) You can also use filters wherever appropriate to give the user the flexibility to view different information easily